devopsor/php-tutorial/README.md

 ### PHP Tutorial

-The PHP Hypertext Preprocessor (PHP) is a programming language that allows web developers to create dynamic content that interacts with databases.
-PHP is basically used for developing web based software applications.
+The PHP Hypertext Preprocessor (PHP) is a programming language that ***allows web developers to create dynamic content that interacts with databases***.
+PHP is basically used for ***developing web based software applications***.
 This tutorial helps you to build your base with PHP.

 #### Why to Learn PHP?

-PHP started out as a small open source project that evolved as more and more people found out how useful it was.
-Rasmus Lerdorf unleashed the first version of PHP way back in 1994.
+PHP started as a small open source project that evolved as more and more people found out how useful it was. **Rasmus Lerdorf** unleashed the first version of PHP way back in 1994.

 PHP is a MUST for students and working professionals to become a great Software Engineer specially when they are working in Web Development Domain.
 I will list down some of the key advantages of learning PHP: